gregdionne/mcbasic/README.md

 # mcbasic
-A cross-compiler for MICROCOLOR BASIC 1.0 which runs on a stock TRS-80 MC-10 or on James Tamer's "Virtual MC-10" which runs on Windows and bundles a shareware Telemark cross-assembler.
+A cross-compiler for MICROCOLOR BASIC 1.0 which runs on a stock TRS-80 MC-10 (preferably with the 16K adaptor).

 ## Requirements
 * A real "stock" TRS-80 MC-10 or an emulator like the "Virtual MC-10"